EthanMelamed/ng-photo-lib/projects/ng-photo-lib/README.md

 </div>

 <div>
-For each image you pay pass in a focus point as a percentage of the width and height, which centers the cropping (as much as possible)
+For each image you may pass in a focus point as a percentage of the width and height, which centers the cropping (as much as possible)
 Lets choose {x: 70, y: 58}, a point on the nose of Simba

 <div><img src="Simba-marked.jpeg"/></div>